 How Gumtree works for unlicensed service providers

-“Call Cameron for all electrical work in and around home.
+“Call Cameron for all electrical work in and around your home.
 Cheap rates in the local Brisbane area, same day service, can get to you fast.”

 Made a mistake?
 We can Help

 On the back of many frustrated clients we meet, the team at Safe & Sure often find the jobs we undertake are repair jobs made worse by a would-be electrician.
-We know how frustrating it can be to lose an appliance when you most need it, so it’s important to know what hangs in the balance if you don’t use the service of a trusted, licensed electrician.
+We know how frustrating it can be to lose an appliance when you most need it, so it’s important to know what hangs in the balance if you don’t use the service of a professional, licensed electrician.

 Here’s a story we heard recently that got an associate into a tricky spot and how it panned out eventually: